Salaryman: Description

-A typical description of the salaryman is a male white-collar employee who typically earns his salary "based on individual abilities rather than on seniority."
-Salarymen are known for working many hours, sometimes over eighty hours per week.
-Oftentimes, because of his busy work schedule, the salaryman does not have time to raise a family and his work becomes a lifelong commitment.
-Companies typically hire the salarymen straight out of high school, and they are expected to stay with the company until retirement, around the time they reach the age between 55 and 60.
-As a reward for the demonstration of their loyalty, companies rarely fire the salarymen unless it is under special "dire" circumstances.
+Salarymen are known for working long hours, sometimes over eighty hours per week.
+Often, because of his busy work schedule, the salaryman does not have time to raise a family and his work becomes a lifelong commitment.
 There is also a belief that the "amount of time spent at the workplace correlates to the perceived efficiency of the employee."
-As a result of this intense work-driven lifestyle, salarymen may be more likely to suffer from mental or physical health problems, including heart failure or suicide.
+As a result of this intense work-driven lifestyle, salarymen may be more likely to suffer from mental or physical health problems, including heart failure, or to commit suicide.

+A salaryman's typical outfit consists of a dark suit, a white shirt, and a simple tie in neutral colors like navy, black, or gray.
+Dressing in such a manner is not only part of professionalism, but also following the cultural emphasis on group harmony where dress uniformity shows everyone belongs to a team, as opposed to standing out which is often seen as potentially disruptive to this harmony.
+Companies often have specific dress codes, and employees follow these guidelines as part of their role.
+While companies often take part in the Cool Biz initiative which encourages workers to wear lighter clothing (short-sleeved shirts instead of long ones) during the hot months to reduce air conditioning use, Japanese salarymen still retain a clean and professional look, in contrast to Western business casual which permits khakis or jeans with polo shirts.

+In Japan, hotel chains created business hotels to cater to salarymen for work-related travel.
+Similar to economy and limited service hotels in North America, Japanese business hotels provide small but efficient rooms at a reasonable price, without all the frills and facilities of luxury/international class hotels.
+Business hotels typically do not have banquet halls, conference rooms, swimming pool nor exercise room, although they may have an onsite restaurant offering breakfast and late-night ramen, while some establishments come with an onsen.

 Social image

 The prevalence of salarymen in Japanese society has given birth to many depictions by both the Japanese and American media.
 Some films in Japan about salarymen include Mr. Salaryman, Japanese Salaryman NEO (based on the TV series), and a drama series entitled History of a Salaryman.
 There is a certain expectation among the middle and upper classes for Japanese people to become salarymen.
-For many young Japanese men, accepting anything less than becoming a salaryman and conforming to its ideal is considered a failure, not only of him, but of his parents.
+For many young Japanese men and women, accepting anything less than becoming a salaryman and conforming to its ideal is considered a failure, not only of themselves, but also of their parents.

 The life of a salaryman revolves around work.
-The activities that he does outside of work typically involve his coworkers, which lessens the distance between him and work.
+The activities that they do outside of their working hours typically involve their coworkers, which lessens the distance between them and work.
 Due to this expectation, there have been a variety of derogatory names given to salarymen: 社畜 (shachiku, literally "corporate livestock" in reference to wage slavery), 会社の犬 (kaisha no inu or "company's dog"), and 企業戦士 (kigyou senshi or "corporate soldier"), to ridicule salarymen.